-- 2.1 The Commissioner will usually make preliminary inquiries to determine whether it is possible to resolve a complaint by conciliation.
+- 2.1 The Commissioner will usually make preliminary inquiries to determine whether it is possible to resolve the matter by conciliation.
 It is essential for both parties to keep an open mind at this point.
-Matters open to negotiation may include: - the form of access that could be provided; - charges that may be payable; - the type of document required; - whether information can be provided in another form; and - whether the agency is prepared to exercise its discretion to disclose a document that may be technically exempt, if no harm is likely to follow. - 2.2 The Commissioner may hold meetings with representatives of the agency and with the complainant, separately or together, to: - identify disputed documents; - resolve inconsistencies; and - clarify issues and reduce misunderstandings. - 2.3 The parties to a complaint may also be required to attend a compulsory Conciliation Conference. - 2.4 The Commissioner makes maximum use of the Internet for the transmission by email of information and documents where possible and appropriate.
-Therefore, all parties should ensure that the Officer assigned to their complaint has that party's current email address and it is essential that parties and their representatives respond promptly to any email messages. - 2.5 Complainants are also expected to notify the Commissioner of changes to any contact details previously provided, in particular the postal address. - 2.6 The Commissioner has the power to require any person to attend before the Commissioner or to produce information or documents to the Commissioner that the Commissioner considers relevant to the complaint.
-Failure to comply with such a requirement is an offence. - 2.7 Parties are expected to comply with time frames set by the Commissioner, but may seek extensions in exceptional cases.
-A request for an extension of time must be in writing and include persuasive reasons as to why the time frame cannot be met. - 2.8 If a complainant does not respond to communications from the Commissioner or his officers in the time frame set, the Commissioner may proceed on the basis that the complainant no longer wishes to proceed with the complaint and close the file. - 2.9 If a complainant is unable to participate in the external review process because of other commitments, they need to ensure that someone else is authorised to act on their behalf.
-Alternatively, they can inform the Commissioner in writing of the reasons for their unavailability so that consideration can be given to suspending proceedings. - 2.10 Where it is considered appropriate, the Commissioner may provide details of any submissions received to the other parties to the complaint.
+Matters open to negotiation may include: - the form of access that could be provided; - charges that may be payable; - the type of document required; - whether information can be provided in another form; and - whether the agency is prepared to exercise its discretion to disclose a document that may be technically exempt, if no harm is likely to follow. - 2.2 The Commissioner may hold meetings with representatives of the agency and with the complainant, separately or together, to: - identify disputed documents; - resolve inconsistencies; and - clarify issues and reduce misunderstandings. - 2.3 The parties to an external review may also be required to attend a compulsory Conciliation Conference. - 2.4 Where it is practicable and appropriate, the Commissioner will communicate with the parties by email.
+Therefore, all parties should ensure that the Commissioner's officer assigned to their matter has been provided with a current email address that is regularly monitored. - 2.5 Agencies are expected to provide contact details of alternate officers where the primary officer is not available. - 2.6 Complainants are also expected to notify the Commissioner of changes to any contact details previously provided, in particular the postal address. - 2.7 The Commissioner has the power to require any person to attend before the Commissioner or to produce information or documents to the Commissioner that the Commissioner considers relevant to the matter.
+Failure to comply with such a requirement is an offence. - 2.8 Parties are expected to comply with time frames set by the Commissioner, but may seek extensions in exceptional cases.
+A request for an extension of time must be in writing and include persuasive reasons as to why the time frame cannot be met. - 2.9 If a complainant does not respond to communications from the Commissioner in the time frame set, the Commissioner may proceed on the basis that the complainant no longer wishes to proceed with the external review and close the file. - 2.10 If a complainant is unable to participate in the external review process because of other commitments, they need to ensure that someone else is authorised to act

-2.11 If the matter has not been resolved by this stage, after considering all of the material and the disputed documents, the Commissioner may inform the parties of his preliminary view of the complaint, including reasons.
-Each party then has the option of reconsidering its position and may withdraw or provide additional material in support of its view.
+- on their behalf.
+Alternatively, they can inform the Commissioner in writing of the reasons for their unavailability so that consideration can be given to suspending proceedings. - 2.11 Where it is considered appropriate, the Commissioner may provide details of any submissions received to the other parties to the external review.
+It is not the Commissioner's usual practice to provide each party with a complete copy of each other's submissions. - 2.12 If the matter has not been resolved by this stage, after considering all of the material and the disputed documents, the Commissioner may inform the parties of her preliminary view of the matter, including reasons.
+Each party then has the option of reconsidering their position and may withdraw or provide additional material in support of its view.